leejoonli/code-every-day/log.md

 ## Thoughts

 Was able to do a Python one line return statement.
 Learned that you can use key=len in the max() function to get the longest length of a list of strings.

+# Day 73 (4/16/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return a list of indexes of a string if the index is a vowel.

+## Thoughts

+Was able to do a Python one line return statement.
+Had some trouble because the find index methods in Python don't return the current index of iteration.